-- The Consumer Protection from Unfair Trading Regulations 2008; - The Business Protection from Misleading Marketing Regulations 2008; - The UK Code of Non-Broadcast Advertising, Sales Promotion and Direct Marketing (CAP Code) effective from 1 September 2010; - The UK Code of Broadcast Advertising BCAP Code) effective from 1 September 2010; - Defra Green Claims Code 1998 (updated 2000) and Green Claims Guidance 2011; - Advertising and Marketing Communication Practice Consolidated International Chamber of Commerce (ICC) Code - August 2006.
+- International standards such as ISO 14021 on environmental labelling - The Consumer Protection from Unfair Trading Regulations 2008. - The Business Protection from Misleading Marketing Regulations 2008 - The UK Code of Non-Broadcast Advertising, Sales Promotion and Direct Marketing (CAP Code) effective from 1 September 2010 (as updated) - The UK Code of Broadcast Advertising BCAP Code) effective from 1 September 2010 (as updated) - Defra Green Claims Code 1998 (updated 2000) and Green Claims Guidance 2011 - Advertising and Marketing Communication Practice Consolidated International Chamber of Commerce (ICC) Code - 2011.